How to Transfer a 401a to an Annuity

 Choosing the Right Annuity for a 401(a) Rollover

-Liquidity Planning: The Part Most People Skip
+Liquidity Planning — The Part Most People Skip

-RMDs and Retirement Income Coordination
+RMDs, Sequence of Returns, and Retirement Income Coordination

 Beneficiaries, Spousal Protection, and Legacy Planning

 One reason many retirees like annuities for employer-plan rollovers is that beneficiary planning can be cleaner than people expect.
 Depending on the annuity structure, you can often set clear primary and contingent beneficiaries, build in spousal continuation features, or design income that lasts for joint lives.
 The details depend on the annuity type and how the contract is elected at issue, but the strategy is the same: protect the surviving spouse and avoid leaving your family guessing about what happens next.
+It also helps to be realistic about what you want your rollover money to do.
+Some retirees want to maximize lifetime income and are comfortable spending the asset down.
+Others want a balance of income plus remaining value for heirs.
+That is a design choice — and your annuity selection should reflect it.
+For 401(a) rollover amounts that are earmarked for legacy rather than income — where the goal is accumulation and wealth transfer rather than immediate cash flow — understanding the annuity structures built for that purpose helps frame the product selection differently than for income-first strategies.

 Plan Your 401(a)-to-Annuity Transfer the Right Way